London: Architecture

 London's buildings are too diverse to be characterised by any particular architectural style, partly because of their varying ages.
 Many grand houses and public buildings, such as the National Gallery, are constructed from Portland stone.
 Some areas of the city, particularly those just west of the centre, are characterised by white stucco or whitewashed buildings.
 Few structures in central London pre-date the Great Fire of 1666, these being a few trace Roman remains, the Tower of London and a few scattered Tudor survivors in the city.
-Further out is, for example, the Tudor-period Hampton Court Palace, England's oldest surviving Tudor palace, built by Cardinal Thomas Wolsey in about 1515.
+Further out is, for example, the Tudor-period Hampton Court Palace.

-Part of the varied architectural heritage are the 17th-century churches by Wren, neoclassical financial institutions such as the Royal Exchange and the Bank of England, to the early 20th century Old Bailey and the 1960s Barbican Estate.
+Part of the varied architectural heritage are the 17th-century churches by Christopher Wren, neoclassical financial institutions such as the Royal Exchange and the Bank of England, to the early-20th-century Old Bailey courthouse and the 1960s Barbican Estate.
 The 1939 Battersea Power Station by the river in the south-west is a local landmark, while some railway termini are excellent examples of Victorian architecture, most notably St. Pancras and Paddington.
 The density of London varies, with high employment density in the central area and Canary Wharf, high residential densities in inner London, and lower densities in Outer London.

-The Monument in the City of London provides views of the surrounding area while commemorating the Great Fire of London, which originated nearby.
-Marble Arch and Wellington Arch, at the north and south ends of Park Lane, respectively, have royal connections, as do the Albert Memorial and Royal Albert Hall in Kensington.
-Nelson's Column (built to commemorate Admiral Horatio Nelson) is a nationally recognised monument in Trafalgar Square, one of the focal points of central London.
-Older buildings are mainly brick built, most commonly the yellow London stock brick or a warm orange-red variety, often decorated with carvings and white plaster mouldings.
+The Monument to the Great Fire of London in the City of London provides views of the surrounding area while commemorating the Great Fire of London, which originated nearby.
+Marble Arch and Wellington Arch, at the north and south ends of Park Lane, have royal connections, as do the Albert Memorial and Royal Albert Hall in Kensington.
+Nelson's Column (built to commemorate Admiral Horatio Nelson who is depicted in a 17 ft statue at the top) is a nationally recognised monument in Trafalgar Square, one of the focal points of Central London.
+Older buildings are mainly brick, commonly the yellow London stock brick.